 - Advanced manufacturing

-Lancaster University helped Humble and Maker by identifying suitable suppliers for the packages, providing expertise in advanced manufacturing, and producing a silicon stamp to enable Humble and Maker to put branding onto material bags.
-The company was able to take advantage of specialist equipment, such as 3D printers and arbor presses, after receiving support from Lancaster University’s Lancaster Product Development Unit (LPDU), which was also able to finance the purchase of bespoke leather-working tools for the company.
+Lancaster University helped Humble and Maker by identifying suitable suppliers for the packages, providing expertise in advanced manufacturing, and producing a silicon stamp to enable Humble and Maker to put branding on material bags.
+The company was able to take advantage of specialist equipment, such as 3D printers and arbour presses, after receiving support from Lancaster University’s Engineering Engagement Team, which was also able to finance the purchase of bespoke leather-working tools for the company.